 To assign different points to exercises, choose a number in the field "Points".

 After you are done selecting the exercises the exam should consist of, you can click the 'next' button to continue.
-On the next screen, you can choose the start and end times of your test.
+On the next screen, you can choose:

 You can also change the timezone, if relevant.
 When you have selected a time, click the 'Next' button to continue.